 Schools with TV and VCR Repair Programs: How to Choose

-When there is a mechanical problem with a TV or a VCR, consumers often seek the help of a TV or VCR repair professional.
-While educational requirements to repair TVs and VCRs aren't mandatory, various technical and vocational colleges across the U.S. offer formal training in the field through certificate and associate degree programs.
+When there is a problem with a TV or a VCR, consumers often seek the help of a TV or VCR repair professional.
+While educational requirements to repair TVs and VCRs aren't mandatory, a certificate or an associate degree in electrical technology can prepare students to maintain and fix a variety of electronic devices.

-How to Select a School with a TV and VCR Repair Program
+How to Select a TV and VCR Repair School

-While many working repair technicians have only a high school diploma, earning a certificate or degree from one of the many technical, vocational or community colleges that offer appliance repair programs can help professionals land a job or enhance their existing skill sets.
+While many working repair technicians have only a high school diploma, earning a certificate or degree from one of the many technical, vocational or community colleges that offer electrical technology programs can help professionals land a job or enhance their existing skill sets.
 Programs mix hands-on learning with traditional classroom teaching.
-Repair technicians also have the option to become certified in a number of areas.
+Repair technicians may have the option to become certified in a number of areas after graduation.

 Certificate programs prepare aspiring TV and VCR repair technicians for entry-level work.
 Some programs require students to complete different electrical courses each semester and follow specified study tracks, and some offer specialization options in areas such as electrical wiring or instrumentation.
 Typical coursework includes: